 Why is St. Paul mentioned in the Mass of this day, and why is this epistle read?

 Because in Rome the Station or Church service is held on this day in the Church of St. Paul and because the Church continues to encourage us to work according to the example given by St. Paul who, with the grace of God, accomplished and suffered so much; also because we should labor for the honor of God and the salvation of our souls and faithfully cooperate with the grace of God.

-Why, at the beginning of this epistle, does St. Paul say so much at his own praise?
+Why, in the beginning of this epistle, does St. Paul say so much in his own praise?